smarthomeNG/plugins/onewire/_pv_1_4_0/README.md

-# OneWire
+# Onewire

 ## Requirements

-This plugin needs an running owserver (see at owfs.org) on a linux based SmartHomeNG.
+This plugin needs an running owserver from owfs.
+I have tested owfs-2.7p34 and owfs-2.8p15.

-Versions tested are owfs-2.7p34, owfs-2.8p15 and owfs-3.2p3

 Hint: To run the owserver as non root you have to add a udev rule for the usb busmasters.